 Courtesy MARK A. REYNOLDS

 True to a core feature of Diagonality in its purest form of expression, Reynolds’ drawings and paintings are not symmetrical: he revels in asymmetrical relationships.
 This gives his work a dynamism and motion that is truly modern.
 And yet he works with geometric relations that go back to ancient Greece and even further back to ancient Egypt.

 As Reynolds writes, “Some of the artwork is based on discoveries and inventions that I have made through the daily practice of drawing and experimentation.
 The work develops as much from an artistic and creative process as from any preplanned calculations, although the perimeter ratio is always predetermined in order to define the specific geometric system I will be working with.
 It is through an organic process of overlays, tracings, revisions, exploration, and experimentation with geometric systems – specifically, certain ratios and proportioning systems found in rectangles, squares, and triangles – that I have been able to produce the drawings and paintings presented here.”

 The octagon has been central to the unfolding of Diagonality through the ages.
-Based on what has survived through history, the earliest use of the octagon in architecture was the Tower of the Winds still standing in Athens.
+Based on what has survived through history, the earliest use of the octagon in architecture is the Tower of the Winds still standing in Athens, Greece.
 It was a dominant geometric architectural motif during the Romanesque period and Gothic era.
 It was heavily used through the Renaissance, which is the period that Mark Reynolds turns to, particularly the drawings and designs of Leonardo da Vinci.

 Also referred to as Octagon and octagonal star, Cod.
 Atl. fol.
 223 r-a, after Leonardo